sleepyfox/Code-Dojo-45/js/log.md

 # A first test

+I've chosen to use [Infintestimal](https://www.npmjs.com/package/@gowerstreet/infintestimal), a tiny test library that I wrote a year or two ago while working with [Sibilant.js](https://sibilant.org/) a small 'compile to JS' LISP varient.
+Although written for Sibilant it is equally effective in plain-old JavaScript, and has the advantage of being very small, fast, and treating tests as data.
+Plus, it doesn't futz around with exceptions, which are the cause of multiple issues with tracing test failures.

-We'll add the implementation into the same file as the tests for the moment, this is a concept called 'TDD as if you mean it', we only create other files as the target of refactorings like extract-method.
+I'm adding the implementation into the same file as the tests for the moment, this is a concept called 'TDD as if you mean it', we only create other files as the target of refactorings like extract-method.

 Add a broken test for addition, important: the API for the calculator function is text based, it takes a string and returns a string.
 This is the basis of the REPL.
 With this in mind we can ignore the mechanics of the command line, textual input and printing out the answer, i.e. all I/O, and concentrate on the Evaluation part of the REPL, which is a pure function and therefore referentially transparent.